 Q) Why is the IRB switching from Protis to Kuali?

-A) Kuali was adopted to increase consistency across Office of Research user interfaces.
+A) Kuali was adopted to increase consistency across Office of Research user interfaces, and because Protis is no longer supported technology.
 Most Kuali products are still relatively new, but over time additional features will be added to make it a significantly more responsive and robust interface than Protis.
-Sponsored Programs, IACUC, and the Conflict of Interest office are all currently using Kuali.
+Sponsored Programs, IACUC, and the Research Integrity office are also currently using Kuali.

 Q) What is going to happen to my Protis protocols?